whtamadman/Senior-Design-Fly-Gantry-Drexel-2026/gantry/experiments/projector/README.md

 target_link_libraries(test_grid DLP_SDK)
 target_link_libraries(test_grid ${LIBS})
 ```
 Build SDK using the following command.
-Update the OpenCV directory depending on where you have stored the build.
-Additionally, `DDLP_BUILD_PG_FLYCAP2_C_CAMERA_MODULE` set to OFF to avoid extraneous errors/warnings related to the camera.
+Update the OpenCV build directory path depending on where you have stored it locally.
+Additionally, `DDLP_BUILD_PG_FLYCAP2_C_CAMERA_MODULE` is currently set to OFF to avoid extraneous errors/warnings related to the camera.
 ```
 cmake -S . -B build -G "Visual Studio 17 2022" -A x64 ^
 -DOpenCV_DIR="\path\to\opencv\build" ^